-Joy demonstrated something I had been dying to see: the mysterious “unorthodox exchange” that was apparently so prevalent in multiple-worker European loop braids from at least the 11th or 12th C. onward (up to the 1930′s in Sweden).
+Joy demonstrated something I had been dying to see: the mysterious “unorthodox exchange” that was apparently so prevalent in multiple-worker European loop braids from at least the 11th or 12th C. onward (up to the 1930’s in Sweden).
 This ancient way of exchanging loops between co-operating braiders was the focus of Part I of the recent 4-part Speiser/ Boutrup collaboration—it is surprisingly easy to do, but results in a braided structure that is very complicated to map out/ diagram.
 It produces very differently-shaped braids than the “regular” method of exchanging loops between two braiders, and was mysteriously left out of the 15th C loop braiding manuscripts, even though it had been the most common method previously and was notated for at least one 17th C. braid.
 (Noemi and Joy believe this was an intentional omission by the original notators of those instructions).

 I’m running out of steam here, so I’ll continue with more on Joy’s class and Braids 2012 in a later installment—what I’ve described so far was only (a part of) the first day of her class.
 She taught another whole day on Japanese loop braids, as well!

 *1 Here’s a partial list of Mari Omura’s articles (or articles by others about Omura’s research) in L-MBRIC, (scroll down the issue to find the listed article).
 Btw, on LMBRIC, “L-M braiding” stands for “loop-manipulated braiding,” and “F-H L-M” stands for “finger-held” loop braiding, a.k.a finger loop braiding:

 SCOT Braids from Fifth-century Japanese Burial Mounds “Braids on Excavated Iron Swords” L-M BRIC News No. 5, 2002-04-10